raviheima/raviheima/README.md

 # 💫 About Me

-Hey, I'm **Victor** — a developer fascinated by the intersection of **logic and craft**.
+Hey, I'm **Victor** - a developer fascinated by the intersection of **logic and craft**.

 I'm passionate about:
-- 🔐 **Cybersecurity** — building systems that are secure by design
+- 🔐 **Cybersecurity** - building systems that are secure by design
-- 🎨 **UI/UX** — crafting interfaces that feel intuitive and delightful
+- 🎨 **UI/UX** - crafting interfaces that feel intuitive and delightful
-- 🧩 **Algorithms** — solving complex problems with elegant code
+- 🧩 **Algorithms** - solving complex problems with elegant code

 Currently rebuilding my foundation from **scratch to advanced** with *The Odin Project*, mastering **CSS, JavaScript, Python, React**, and the art of human-centered design.

 **My philosophy:** Learn by building.
-Every day I code, every week I ship mini-projects, and I'm working toward a full-stack capstone that blends solid architecture with beautiful UX.
+Every day I code, every week I build mini-projects, and I'm working toward a full-stack capstone that blends solid architecture with beautiful UX.

 ---

 ## 🚀 Featured Projects

 🔗 Check out my pinned repositories below for:
-- **CMS Test Build** — Decap CMS implementation on Eleventy blog with Nunjucks templating
+- **CMS Test Build** - Decap CMS implementation on Eleventy blog with Nunjucks templating
-- **Charge Sense** -

 *More projects coming as I progress through The Odin Project!*